samskivert/jmustache/README.md

   * Zero dependencies.
 You can include this single tiny library in your project and start making use of templates.
   * Usability on a variety of target platforms.
-The other Java Mustache implementation requires that a Java compiler be available to compile templates into Java classes.
-This implementation makes no such requirements and as a result is usable on Android, or other exciting places where a Java compiler is not available.
-It is even possible to avoid the use of reflection and provide all of your data as a series of nested Maps, if desired.
+This implementation makes very limited demands on the JVM in which it runs and as a result is usable on Android, or on other limited JVMs.
+It is even possible to avoid the use of reflection and provide all of your data as a series of nested maps.

   * [Proguard](http://proguard.sourceforge.net/) and [JarJar](http://code.google.com/p/jarjar/)
     friendly.
 Though the library will reflectively access your data (if you desire it), the library